-Our upcoming events have been postponed due to COVID-19.
+These upcoming in-person events have been postponed due to COVID-19.

 Rescheduling “The Bible Thinks” Workshop for Pastors in Cambridge.
 Date is TBD.